Canadian University Student Inquires (outside the University of Toronto):

 Program

-This program offers the opportunity to undertake clinical electives in the Division of Paediatric Cardiovascular Surgery at SickKids.
+This program offers the opportunity for international students to undertake clinical electives in the Division of Paediatric Cardiovascular Surgery at SickKids.
 Electives students will actively engage in the treatment of patients with rare or complex congenital malformations, with the opportunity to specialize in paediatric heart surgery.
 In addition, students will be able to participate in weekly teaching opportunities for the residents and fellows in both cardiac surgery and paediatric cardiology, attend clinical case conferences and daily rounds in both the cardiac ICU and the regular cardiac ward, and join the Adult Congenital Heart programme at UHN.
 Students will be encouraged to choose a research project in their time with us and contribute to data collection and analysis.

 Special Notes